 - Submitted at least annually and electronically (if possible)

 - Provided in an Excel format

-According to DCAA, provisional billing rates should contain:
+According to DCAA audit requirements, provisional billing rates should contain:

 - Proposed billing rate calculations (including rationale)